-In the process of working with IP telephony, cloud PBXs and Oki-Toki in particular, you will definitely hear or see something like We see SIP 404 from your side or 100 SIPs come and that’s it.
-No, that's not all, if you’re left wondering.
-What is a SIP Provider is easy and simple to understand by reading our article.
+In the course of working with IP telephony, cloud PBX and Oki-Toki in particular, you’ll certainly hear or see something like “We see SIP 404 from your side” or “Receiving 100 SIP and that’s it”.
+No, it’s not all, if you’re left puzzled.
+What SIP response is can be easily and simply understood by reading our article.

-2. We get the first SIP Provider SIP 0 (the patient is alive, the request has reached them)
+2. We receive the first sip answer “SIP 0” (the patient is alive, the request has reached them)

-4. And then according to the situation:
+4. And then depending on the situation:

 That’s all you need to know to get started.

-If SIP 180/183 or SIP 200 may not raise additional questions, what do the rest mean?
-See Part 2.
+While SIP 180/183 or SIP 200 might not raise additional queries, what do the others mean?
+Check out ‘Part 2‘ for further insights.